haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

 ```

 This is because `union alphabet $ singleton 'y'` is actually the same set as
-`alphabet`; y is already a member of the alphabet set.
+`alphabet`; y is already a member of the alphabet set, so it is de-duplicated
+when we try and union it in.

 ### Intersection